 2 tsp Triple Sec (I use vanilla & orange extract)

-• Grease a 3 quart soufflé dish or non metal bowl with vegetable oil
+Grease 3 quart soufflé dish or non metal bowl with vegetable oil

-• Place almonds in food processor and process until finely chopped.
+Place almonds in food processor and process until finely chopped.
 Add orange zest & sugar, processing until finely chopped.
-Then add the chocolate, baking soda and butter – process until smooth.
+Then add chocolate, baking soda, and butter – process until smooth.

-• Add eggs, cream and Triple Sec and process until combined.
-Pour into the prepared dish and cover tightly with plastic wrap.
-All microwaves are different so the rule of thumb is to cook until it slightly pulls away from the sides of the dish but it will be jiggly.
-Instructions say “cook at 100% power in a 650-700 watt oven for 12 minutes.
-Prick the plastic to release steam.
+Add eggs, cream, and Triple Sec and process until combined.
+Pour into prepared dish and cover tightly with plastic wrap.
+All microwaves are different so the rule of thumb is to cook until it slightly pulls away from the sides of the dish but is still jiggly.
+Instructions say “cook at 100% power in a 650-700 watt oven for 12 minutes."
+Prick plastic to release steam.

-• Uncover and allow to stand, covered with a plate for 10 – 20 minutes
+Uncover and allow to stand, covered withplate for 10 – 20 minutes

-The recipe does qualitfy the pudding as a “rich cake” but personally I don’t think the reverse could ever be true.
+The recipe does qualify the pudding as a “rich cake,” but personally I don’t think the reverse could ever be true.
 A pudding it is not.

 A thin slice is plenty but the recipe as above serves at least 12.